Product Creation is a Moral Act

 By Andrew Burnett - 8 Min Read

-“Woe to him whose good name is more to him than goodness!”
-Father Maple, Moby Dick “I hate that man like the gates of hell who says one thing and hides another thing in his heart!” - Achillês railing at Agamemnon, The Iliad “Once our personal connection to what is wrong becomes clear, then we have to choose: we can go on as before, recognizing our dishonesty and living with it the best we can, or we can begin the effort to change the way we think and live.” - Wendell Berry, The Unsettling of America
+"I've always been crazy but it's kept me from going insane." — Waylon Jennings, I've Always Been Crazy “Once our personal connection to what is wrong becomes clear, then we have to choose: we can go on as before, recognizing our dishonesty and living with it the best we can, or we can begin the effort to change the way we think and live.” — Wendell Berry, The Unsettling of America

 Drew’s Honeybees cares to realize better outcomes.
 We care to align our values and actions.
 We eagerly invite others to use our tube and all the particulars–point of sale packaging, means of fill manufacture, shrink wraps, expertise and anything else.
 We give away our most valuable thing.
 We mean it when we say we’ll broaden the good for the benefit of all. 🤷